GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 open an existing project, save a project and rename a project.

 For the remainder of this tutorial we will use the ``pyqtdeploy.pdy`` project file included in the root of the source package.
-(Also included is a corresponding ``pyqtdeploycli.pdy`` project file for :program:`pyqtdeploycli`.
-This demonstrates the deployment of a non-GUI application.)

 Defining the Application Source